 Here are the differences you may face if you work with a Kanban board.
 After the sprint is finished, the Scrum board is cleared of tasks.
 Kanban board, in its turn, contains all the tasks that the whole development process consists of.
 That’s why we can say that the Kanban board remains unchanged during the working process.
 The other important thing.
 The very last stages of the project, such as product installation are usually represented on the Kanban board.

 Using Different Approaches.
 Real Project Use Case

 The developed project represents a web-based business application that gives you access to the source of data and statistics on developed and developing markets.
 It was designed to process millions of data series from different periods and countries.
 At the same time, one of the requirements was to make the app responsive enough to make this data available for over 500,000 users at a time.
 It is created for everyone who needs to do fast research and data analysis.

 Let’s take a look at how different methodologies can be used at various stages according to changing circumstances.

 It can be hard to follow the chosen methodology strictly during the development process.
 There are rare exclusions that can be caused by the situation when one of the customer’s requirements is to follow the particular development methodology.

 In other cases, approaches combination is preferable.

-When the development process is close to its final stages (e.g. presentation or release), developers gradually change the currently used approach to Kanban.
+When the development process is close to its final stages (e.g., a presentation or release), developers gradually change the currently used approach to Kanban.
 Here’s how it looks like in practice.
 The team has a reference point – release date, for example.
-Starting from the particular moment, team members begin to work on the tasks they receive from a customer in the form of prioritized list on a daily basis.
+Starting from the particular moment, team members begin to work on the tasks they receive from a customer in the form of a prioritized list daily.